sveinpg/build-your-own-react/README.md

 on the `prototype` of the component (that is the `type` property of the `reactElement`).

 2. Instead of calling `type` as a function, in the way that we did for functional components.
-We call `new type` with `props` as arguments.
+We call `new type` with `props` as an argument.

-3. We then need to call the `render` function of newly instantiated component.
+3. We then need to call the `render` function of our newly instantiated component.

 4. The result of `render` returns a `reactElement`.
 To make this a virtual node we call `instantiateVNode`.

 5. To sum it all up, call `mount` on the virtual node we got in step 4.

-6. If the `isReactComponent` is `false` then do all the logic for functional components that we had implemented before.

-:running: This seems like a good time to `npm run test11`.
+:running: Hammer time, `npm run test11`.

 ## 12. State